Installing SingularityCE

 available,

-but will not be able to use encrypted containers without it installed
+but you will not be able to use encrypted containers without it installed

 on your system.